suparious/ai-video-generator/README.md

 We recommend having an independent Python 3.13.

-- Explicitly setup your torch ahead of the requirements, if you have special needs, such as ROCm or older / newer NVIDIA `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128`
+- Explicitly setup your torch ahead of the requirements, if you have special needs, such as ROCm or older / newer NVIDIA:

+  `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128`

-- Then install requirements the normal way
+- Then install requirements the normal way:

   `pip install -r requirements.txt`

 To start the GUI, run: